datacamp-content-public/courses-intro-to-python-beta/chapter4.md

 print(model1.summary())

 #[DIY] Add another dependent variable "hp" to the regression performed above and output the summary
-model2 =

 # Produce the scaterplot of the relation between "mpg" and "cyl".
-As you see, we can only have two variables
+You cannot have more than two variables as you are producing a two-dimentional plot.
 sns.regplot(x = "mpg", y = "cyl", data  = df)
 plt.show()

-# [DIY] in one line of code, visualize the output of a linear regression
-# with "mpg" as a dependent variable and "cyl", "qsec", "gear" and "carb" as independent variables.
-Attention on spacing
+# [DIY] Somewhat advanced: In one line of code, visualize the output of a linear regression with "mpg" as a dependent variable and "cyl", "qsec", "gear" and "carb" as independent variables

 ```